philogicae/torrent-search-mcp/README.md

 ### As FastAPI Server

-This project also includes a FastAPI server as an alternative way to interact with the YggTorrent functionalities via a standard HTTP API.
+This project also includes a FastAPI server as an alternative way to interact with the library via a standard HTTP API.
 This can be useful for direct API calls, integration with other web services, or for testing purposes.

 **Running the FastAPI Server:**
 ```bash